m90/anubis/README.md

 [![Build Status](https://travis-ci.org/m90/anubis.svg?branch=master)](https://travis-ci.org/m90/anubis)

-> Make your express application respond correctly when http requests are failing
+> Make sure your express application responds correctly when outgoing http requests are failing

-When your express application is calling failing resources, mount this middleware to ensure it will respond with a `502 Bad Gateway` response when needed.
+When your express application is calling failing resources, mount this middleware to ensure it will respond with a proper `502 Bad Gateway` response when needed.

 ### Installation